 If you're part of an organization:

-- Use the credentials from your invitation email (sent by your organization admin)
+• Use the credentials from your invitation email to log in

 Don't have an account?

-Connect your GDSFactory+ account to GitHub to edit your projects in cloud workspaces.
+Connect your GDSFactory+ account to GitHub or GitLab to edit your projects in cloud workspaces.

 Requirements: